 Errors in the forecasts of the exogenous variables provide risk to the RETT forecast.
-Forecast error in prior years can largely be attributed to the forecasts of the exogenous variables and large unanticipated transfers.
-Variation in the estimate may also occur as a result of administrative changes or unanticipated legislative action.
+Forecast error in prior years can largely be attributed to the forecasts of the exogenous variables and large unanticipated transfers, typically in the downstate market.
+Variation in the estimate may also occur due to administrative changes or unanticipated legislative action.
 Other factors which could impact RETT collections include the strength of the dollar compared to other currencies, as well as the luxury housing market, especially in Manhattan.
 Therefore, out-of-model adjustments are often made, especially when evaluating the downstate market and its cycles.

-Pari-Mutuel Taxes
+Pari-Mutuel Tax